NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 [![GDC Submission Submit Tab](images/GDC_Submission_Submit_Release_Submit_tab_2_v4.png)](images/GDC_Submission_Submit_Release_Submit_tab_2_v4.png "Click to see the full image.")

 Once the user submits data to the GDC, they cannot modify the submitted nodes and files while harmonization is underway.
 Additional project data can be added during this period and will be considered a separate batch.
-To process an additional batch the user must again review the data and select `Request Harmonization`.
+To process an additional batch the user must again review the data and select `REQUEST HARMONIZATION`.

 [![GDC Submission Submission Tab](images/GDC_SUBMIT_TO_GDC_v3.png)](images/GDC_SUBMIT_TO_GDC_v3.png "Click to see the full image.")